 The first step in the treatment of the hearing loss is to provide a complete audiological evaluation by a licensed audiologist to determine if the disorder can be effectively treated medically, surgically, or through the use of amplification or other hearing assistive technologies.
 Audiologists are trained to interpret the test results and to counsel and guide the patient regarding hearing loss, conservation, prevention, and treatment.
 For people whose hearing loss is not medically reversible, hearing aids are often the most viable treatment option.
 There are a variety of hearing assistive technologies that may be used independently or in conjunction with hearing aids.
 ACA offers the latest and most remarkable innovations in high-tech hearing systems.

-- Evaluation of tinnitus (ringing in the ears).
+- Evaluation of tinnitus (ringing, buzzing, or other sounds in the ears).

 - Impedance testing (tympanometry and acoustic reflexes) for middle ear function.